How Colorado's U.S. House delegation voted on the federal debt ceiling bill

-By Lisa Mascaro, Kevin Freking, Stephen Groves and Farnoush Amiri, The Association Press/Jesse Paul, The Colorado Sun
+By Lisa Mascaro, Kevin Freking, Stephen Groves, Farnoush Amiri, The Association Press and Jesse Paul, The Colorado Sun

 WASHINGTON — Veering away from a default crisis, the House approved a debt ceiling and budget cuts package late Wednesday, as President Joe Biden and Speaker Kevin McCarthy assembled a bipartisan coalition of centrist Democrats and Republicans against fierce conservative blowback and progressive dissent.